zachlop1/5Gdocumentation/docs/source/ARAranExperiment3.rst

 Virtual Network Topology using GENI
 =====================================
 Platform: GENI
-Resources Required: Account with GENI, Terminal capable of SSH Short Description: The experiment demonstrates creating a virtual network topology and testing its connection using a terminal.
+Resources Required: Account with GENI, Terminal capable of SSH.

-Detailed Description: The virtual network topology experiment utilizes the tools available on GENI’s website and allows us to connect two virtual machines on a network and test that network connection by using ssh to login to one of our nodes where we can run commands.
+Experiment Description: The experiment demonstrates creating a virtual network topology and testing its connection using a terminal.
+The virtual network topology experiment utilizes the tools available on the GENI website and allows us to connect two virtual machines on a network and test that network connection by using ssh to login to one of our nodes where we can run commands.

 Detailed Steps for the Experiment: